AmarisAI/incubator-superset/docs/installation.rst

 MIDDLEWARE
 ----------

-Superset allows you to add your own middleware.
+Amarisset allows you to add your own middleware.
 To add your own middleware, update the ``ADDITIONAL_MIDDLEWARE`` key in your `superset_config.py`. ``ADDITIONAL_MIDDLEWARE`` should be a list of your additional middleware classes.

 For example, to use AUTH_REMOTE_USER from behind a proxy server like nginx, you have to add a simple middleware class to